 Creamy Chipotle Green Beans

-- 2 tbsp fried onions (I used French's -- any brand, including homemade, is fine)
+- 2 tablespoon fried onions (I used French's -- any other brand, or homemade fried onions, are fine)

 - Salt to taste

-While the beans cook, place the cashews, almond milk, chipotle pepper, 1 tbsp of fried onions and salt in a blender.
+- While the beans cook, place the cashews, almond milk, chipotle pepper, 1 tablespoon of fried onions and salt in a blender.
 Blitz until smooth.